chess3official/chess3-whitepaper/README.md

 ## Abstract

 Chess3 is to chess what Web3 is to the internet.
-Built on Solana, Chess3 introduces a revolutionary play-to-earn chess platform that rewards skill, strategy, and community participation.
+Built on Solana, Chess3 introduces a revolutionary play-to-earn chess platform that rewards gameplay, strategy, and community participation.
+While skill is rewarded, every player can earn through active participation.

 The Chessalienz: Pawnz collection serves as the genesis NFT drop, granting holders exclusive access to the Chess3 platform and its growing ecosystem of competitive tournaments, governance rights, and earning opportunities.